Why does my body ache?

 Other symptoms that can accompany body aches may require emergency medical attention.
 These include:

 - shortness of breath

-- being sick, particularly if accompanied by a high temperature or fever
+- vomiting, particularly with a high temperature or fever

 - a stiff neck

 - extreme exhaustion that does not go away

 - weak muscles or inability to move part of the body